-Instead of resorting to the boring methods and struggling, why not lift up your note taking game by adding some colour?
+Instead of resorting to the boring methods and struggling, why not lift up your note taking game by adding some color?

 Sure, this may bring your back to primary school art class, but that makes it all the more interesting.

-Research has shown that dull and plain notes don’t improve memory and content retention, but rather creative, colourful, and colour-coded notes do.
+Research has shown that dull and plain notes don’t improve memory and content retention, but rather creative, colorful, and color-coded notes do.

-Try creating bold and colourful headers to your topics, as well as diagrams and drawings that will help you remember the content.
+Try creating bold and colorful headers to your topics, as well as diagrams and drawings that will help you remember the content.